 Viarama was founded in 2015, and it touts itself as Scotland’s first virtual reality company.
-The social enterprise works with all age ranges across education and healthcare to improve quality of life, and even trains 18 to 24-year-olds in using the technology so they can go on to help others.
-But it’s Viarama’s work in hospices and palliative care that really shines through in giving real benefits to society.
+The social enterprise works with all age range across education and healthcare to improve quality of life and even trains 18 to 24-year-olds in using the technology so they can go on to help others.
+Palliative Care, when it comes to the work of Viarama, really shines through in giving real benefits to society.

 “Most people can understand how children love to interact with technology.
 However, something that’s less understood is its impact on senior citizens and how they respond to it,” Billy Agnew, chief executive of Viarama, told The Big Issue.

 I was absolutely staggered by how much they enjoyed the experience, and how powerful it was for them

 “Viarama first became involved with the elderly a few years ago because we are working on a VR tool to help people with Alzheimer’s disease and dementia, so we started using it with a variety of senior citizen groups.

 “I was absolutely staggered by how much they enjoyed the experience, and how powerful it was for them.
 The response was incredibly emotional, which was something that I was mostly unprepared for.”

 Using the most up-to-date computers coupled with HTC Vive headsets and Google Earth VR software, Viarama is taking those in nursing homes or hospices on journeys they never thought possible again in their lives.